maxadamo/galera_proxysql/README.md

 ## Description

 The version 3.x.x of this module is a great leap forward.
 It runs Percona 80, 57 and 56 and ProxySQL 2 with SSL support.
+It requires Puppet 6.x or higher.

-If you want to upgrade your database from 57 to 80, you can follow these instructions: [upgrade Percona from 5.7 to 8.0](https://gitlab.geant.org/massimiliano.adamo/galera-proxysql/-/wikis/upgrade-Percona-from-5.7-to-8.0)
+If you want to upgrade your database from 57 to 80, you can read these instructions (along with [Percona official documentation](https://www.percona.com/doc/percona-server/LATEST/upgrading_guide.html)): [upgrade Percona from 5.7 to 8.0](https://gitlab.geant.org/massimiliano.adamo/galera-proxysql/-/wikis/upgrade-Percona-from-5.7-to-8.0).

-The status of the cluster is checked at run time through a puppet fact and puppet will attempt to re-join the node in case of disconnection (**if you bring the whole cluster down and you remove /var/lib/mysql/gvwstate.dat from all the servers you have lost your data** because a clean bootstrap will be attempted) .
+The status of the cluster is checked at run time through a puppet fact and puppet will attempt to re-join the node in case of disconnection (**if you bring the whole cluster down and you remove /var/lib/mysql/gvwstate.dat from all the servers you have lost your data** because a clean bootstrap will be attempted).

+If there is one node alive in the cluster, puppet will always attempt to revert the service from `mysql@bootstrap` to `mysql`, but it won't succeed, until a 2nd node joins the cluster.

 If puppet fails to recover a node you can use the script `galera_wizard.py` provided with this module.